4e6/firefox-lang-stats/README.md

 # firefox-lang-stats

 How much Rust in Firefox?
-You can see the chart [here][gh-pages].
+See [the chart].

-Repository contains scripts collecting the language statistics for [mozilla/gecko-dev] repository.
-Gathered data then assembled into a pie chart `index.mustache`.

-Page is updated weekly with a Travis Cron job.
-See the `date` meta tag for the exact build time.
+Repository contains scripts collecting language statistics for [mozilla/gecko-dev] repository.
+The data is saved as JSON in [gh-pages] branch along with a pie chart, which is rendered from `index.mustache` template.
+The GitHub Pages is updated by weekly CI job, with the build time recorded in `date` meta tag.

 # Build